 Get expert advice from a solutions consultant.

 With Samsung Knox, financial firms can meet those KYC requirements in a fast and mobile way.
-Samsung Knox — built into the Samsung Galaxy device ecosystem — protects business data for regulated fields like financial services.
+Samsung Knox — embedded in the Samsung Galaxy device ecosystem for collective protection — adds differentiated security features and protects business data for regulated fields like financial services.
 For instance, Knox enables bank branch associates to use a Samsung tablet to confirm customer identification for KYC requirements before accessing personal information through ID scanning.

 Thanks to near-field communication (NFC) capabilities embedded in Samsung tablets, your staff can even verify customer passports.
 In addition, financial firms can use Samsung tablets to verify employees’ badges as they enter and leave a bank branch or other worksite.